How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 1. Introduction

-2. Prerequisites & Environment Setup
+2. Prerequisites and Environment Setup

-2.1 How to Install Git
+2.1 Installing Git

 sudo apt update